 Courses taken during the summer do not count toward the maximum course load during the fall and spring semesters.
 Any course taken during the summer that is online must be completed by the summer deadline as prescribed by the school division.
+More information on the summer course offerings and enrollment procedures will be communicated in late spring.

-The following online courses are planned to be offered through LCS for summer 2021.
-The counseling department can provide additional information on enrolling.
+The following online courses are planned to be offered through LCS for summer 2023.

 Each course is available for a fee of \$225.

-- Online Economics & Personal Finance (10-12th) - Health/PE 9 Online
+- Online Economics & Personal Finance (10-12th) - Online Health/PE 9